Franklin Square Gallery

 Christine Neveaux

-I was trained in painting detailed realism, but now I enjoy exploring abstracts and impressionistic watercolors that begin in my reality and evolve into something more uniquely expressive of my world.”
+I was trained in painting detailed realism, but now I enjoy exploring abstracts and impressionistic watercolors that begin in my reality and evolve into something more uniquely expressive of my world.
+Even after many years of painting, I find that watercolors are often a humbling endeavor; and yet it is often the happy accident that creates a magical piece of art.

 Potter